The-OpenROAD-Project/OpenLane/docs/source/tutorials/digital_guide.rst

         └── 2-syn_sta.worst_slack.rpt

 It is recommended to check the reports for power, timings, etc.
-This allows to get better understanding of the underlying flow.
+This allows getting a better understanding of the underlying flow.

 Finally, open the final layout.